 You mean migration is not adding a revision number to a document?

 The issue of legacy data is a real challenge for many organizations.
 Legacy data must be made available to the organization and it must also be discoverable.
 Data quality and data cleansing need to ensure the integrity of information.
 Migrating unstructured content can be a laborious and costly activity.
-Not a formal building block in our Smart Content Framework™, migration of unstructured content is a less used component of information governance.

 The challenge is that documents can exist in multiple places at the same time, different revisions of the same document exist, some documents should be deleted, and others should be archived.
 There may be records that were never declared, as well as confidential or privacy information that will not be identified when migrated.
 All of these challenges make migration of unstructured content a process that requires thought and careful planning.